ankaAR/bestiario5e/_creatures/gauth.md

 4. Fire Ray: The targeted creature must succeed on a DC 14 Dexterity saving throw or take 22 (4d10) fire damage.

-5. Paralyzing Ray: The targeted creature must succeed on a DC 14 Constitution saving throw or be paralyzed for 1 minute.
+5. Paralyzing Ray: The targeted creature must succeed on a DC 14 Constitution saving throw or be paralizado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 6. Sleep Ray: The targeted creature must succeed on a DC 14 Wisdom saving throw or fall asleep and remain unconscious for 1 minute.
 The target awakens if it takes damage or another creature takes an action to wake it.
 This ray has no effect on constructs and undead.